 You can find all downloads on the topic of the coronavirus here:

-The University is asking all university members to pay very close attention to any cold symptoms they might be experiencing.
+RWTH continues to ask all University members to pay very close attention to any cold symptoms they might be experiencing.

-If you do have cold symptoms, please call a health care provider to clarify whether you should come to work on campus, particularly in light of the current pandemic.
-You can also contact the University Medical Center for advice via email.
+If you do have cold symptoms, please call a health care provider to clarify whether you are able to work, particularly in light of the current pandemic.
+You can also contact the University Medical Center for advice by sending an email to email@example.com.
 We can include an interpreter, if the need arises.
 If you need to go to the University Medical Center, please make sure you contact them ahead of your visit.

-If you are unable to consult with a healthcare practitioner, we advise you to call in sick instead of going to work, attending lectures, or visiting any Campus facilities.
-Please heed the regulations concerning self-quarantine.
+If you are not able to clear your symptoms with a healthcare practitioner straight away, we suggest you call in sick instead of going to work, attending lectures, or visiting any campus facilities.
+Please strictly heed the regulations concerning self-quarantine.

 The General Students' Committee AStA answers questions on how the current situation affects your studies at: asta.ac/corona.